JonoHall/Laravel-Vite-Codespaces/README.md

 The following changes will open the Laravel web server port as well as the Vite port. postAttachCommand will execute the Laravel web server command and execute the Vite asset server.
 It will also convert Vite's 5173 port to be public.

+*Please note that `artisan migrate --force` will migrate the database.
+Remove this if you prefer more database manual control*

 `.devcontainer/devcontainer.json`
 ```
 {